- Linux: git and make

 Note: Of course, you need to install XCode first in both cases.
 Just go to Mac AppStore to do this.

+Should you run into any issues getting the Android SDK set up, then you need to install it yourself.
 The easiest way to do this is to install Android Studio — it will install almost everything for you.

 There is a difficult way for those who don’t want/need Android Studio.